umbraco/UmbracoDocs/Documentation/Installation/load-balancing.md

 	        <server serverName="MyServer2">server2.mywebsite.com</server>
 	        <server serverName="MyServer3">server3.mywebsite.com</server>

 **appId** is a less common attribute to use but will need to be used in the case where you are load balancing a single site on the same server.
 The appId is determined by the result of: `HttpRuntime.AppDomainAppId`.
 This is generally the id of the IIS site hosting the web app (i.e. the value might look something like: /LM/W3SVC/69/ROOT ).
 You shouldn't specify both the serverName and appId together on the same xml server node, if you do the appId will take precedence.
 Example:

 		<server appId="/LM/W3SVC/987/ROOT">server1.mywebsite.com</server>
 	        <server appId="/LM/W3SVC/123/ROOT">server2.mywebsite.com</server>
 	        <server serverName="MyServer3">server3.mywebsite.com</server>

+**7.1.5 & 7.1.6** - If IIS uses the same site ID on each server, it *can* cause the cache to not refresh.
+Set them differently on each server if the cache fails to update, it can be edited in IIS via advanced settings.

 ##Testing
 You'll need to test this solution **a lot** before going to production.
 You need to ensure there are no windows security issues, etc...
 The best way to determine issues is have a lot of people testing this setup and ensuring all errors and warnings in your application/system logs in Windows are fixed.